sentclose/sentc-docs/docs/src/guide/file.md

 ## Setting up your storage

-In the [app options](/guide/create-app/) it is possible to use an own storage for file upload and download.
+In the [app options](/guide/create-app/), you can choose to use your own storage for file upload and download.
-For default, you are using the sentc storage, and you get paid for every gb per month.
+By default, the SDK uses sentc storage, and you are charged per GB per month for its usage.

-If you have your own storage (like aws s3, etc.) you can simply the `delete`, `download` and `upload` urls to this storage.
+If you have your own storage solution, such as AWS S3, you can simply update the `delete`, `download` and `upload` URLs to point to your own storage.

-Every part will now uploaded and download from your storage.
+This will allow all file parts to be uploaded and downloaded directly from your storage.

-If a file gets deleted we will call your backend storage to delete this file.
+If a file is deleted, we will call your backend storage to delete the corresponding file.
-We are stacking the delete process to delete a bunch of files at once.
+The delete process can be stacked to delete multiple files at once.

 In summery:

-1. Set your own upload and download endpoint in the app option in the sdk
+1. Set up your own upload and download endpoints in the app options within the SDK.
-2. Prepare your upload endpoint to get multiple parameters through the url
+2. Configure your upload endpoint to receive multiple parameters through the URL.
-3. Call the sentc api to register the file part.
-You will get an id back, this id will be used to delete the file part.
+3. Call the sentc API to register the file part, and you will receive an ID that can be used to delete the file part.
-4. Set the delete endpoint and an optional token in your app file options in the dashboard
+4. Set up the delete endpoint and an optional token in your app's file options within the dashboard.

 See an example for using your own storage: [here](https://gitlab.com/sentclose/sentc/sdk-examples/own-backend-storage)